jlouis/graphql-erlang/README.md

 * A *lexer* tokenizes the query
 * A *parser* constructs an AST of the query from the token stream
-* An *elaborator* walks the AST and attaches type information to the AST by looking up data in the schema ETS table.
-This vastly simplifies later phases as the necessary information is often directly available in a pattern match.
-The elaborator also performs an early exit for obviously malformed queries.
+* An *type checker* walks the AST and attaches type information to the AST by looking up data in the schema ETS table.
+The pass also detects type and validation errors.
+The type checker is written in a bi-directional style so it flips between *inference*, in which we deduce the type of a term, and *checking* in which we verify a term has a given type.
-* A *type checker* validates the query from a type perspective.
 * A *validator* performs additional linting.
 Many queries are type-correct and thus *executable*, but are still malformed because they have nonsensical parts in them.
 The validator phase rejects such queries.
-* A *query plan* is formed.
+* A *query plan* is formed from the AST.
 * An *executor* runs the *query plan*.

 Of these tasks, only the execution phase in the end is